duncangrubbs/WebDesign-Assignment02/README.md

 This website is based on Brian Jesse Kimani's [assignment 2](https://jbkimani.digitalscholar.rochester.edu/assignment02/).

+The previous font was 'Verdana', but there were fallback fonts specified (Geneva and Tahoma).

 ## Font Choices
 I chose 'Satisfy' to use as the primary typeface and 'Lato' as the secondary.
-I landed on this pairing because I felt like the style of the website felt more old-fashioned given the color scheme and the background.
+I landed on this pairing because I felt like the style of the website was more old-fashioned given the color scheme and the background.
 Because of this, I wanted to choose a primary font that was serifed and had a look of old-fashioned cursive writing.
 After browsing Google fonts I found the font 'Satisfy' which matched what I was looking for.
 Then I used Google Font's pairing engine to find a secondary font.
-They offer several options, but I felt like 'Lato' had the least rounding, and thus fit the primary font best.
-All of the fonts they recommended were sans-serif which wasn't ideal, but I felt that 'Lato' matched the theme of the page the best.
+They offer several options, but I felt like 'Lato' had the least rounding, and thus matched with the primary font best.
+All of the fonts they recommended were sans-serif which wasn't ideal, but I felt that 'Lato' still matched the theme of the page well.

+## Planned Improvements
+I think that the biggest areas of improvement for this website's readability and legibility are
+1. Paragraph Text is too densely spaced, and thus not easily scannable
+2. Header text is not larger enough and does not provide enough contrast to stand out
+3. Navigation text is small and does not grab the user's attention

+To solve these problems, I plan to make header's larger and ensuring proper contrast between the text and the background.
+Spacing out paragraph text appropriately, both with letter spacing and line-height, and enlarging navigation font size.

 ## CSS Changes
 The first change I made was to the contrast of heading fonts.
 There seemed to be a lack of contrast between the font color and